samdow/language-design/language-design.md

 vocabulary because it was clearer how everything fit together.

-Steele also mentions that users will use languages with "warts," though argues that they "will not put up with the warts for all time" [Steele, 1998, 6].
-This is also relavent to our sound lab.
+Steele also mentions that users will use languages with "warts," though argues that they "will not put up with the warts for all time" [Steele, 1998].
+This is also relavent to our "sound lab".
 When we built a working vocabulary, we removed the "warts" that some of our users (specifically, ourselves as potential users) complained about.
 When we chose to keep the sound as a sound object instead of continually writing it to the `out.wav` file, we did this because that was a complaint